 Teladoc is another telemedicine app available in the US only.
 It was founded in 2002 it’s currently the largest provider of telehealth services with the annual revenue of $605,5 million.

 Teladoc has a number of telemedicine app features that improve user experience.
 Apart from video/audio calls and text chat, Teladoc allows users to add family members to their accounts.
 This way, users can schedule visits for every family member from a single account.
 Users have to describe the reason for the visit and attach several pictures that highlight the issue.
 Patients can also choose the nearest pharmacy.
 When they get a prescription, it’ll be automatically sent to this pharmacy.

 At the end of the visit, customers get the doctor’s medical opinion, invoice, and prescription.
 Teladoc doesn’t have a fixed price plan.
 The cost varies depending on the type of visit and the patient’s health plan.

-Amwell is a close rival of Teladoc.
-It connects healthcare providers, patients, and insurers in the US and globally.
-The company was founded in 2006 by Ido Schoenberg and reached revenue of $75 million.
+MD Live is a close rival of Teladoc.
+It connects medical and pediatric doctors, patients, and insurers in the US and globally.
+The company was founded in 2009 by Charles S. Jones and reached revenue of $140 million.